invertase/react-native-firebase/docs/crashlytics/quick-start.md

 ### Disabling Crashlytics automatic collection

-To disable Crashlytics so you can manually opt-in your app users, set the `crashlytics_auto_collection_enabled` to `false` in the `firebase.json` file.
+To disable Crashlytics so you can manually opt-in your app users, set the `crashlytics_auto_collection_enabled` option to `false` in the `firebase.json` file.

 Once your user has consented, enable Crashlytics collection via the JavaScript API: